 I didn’t see a trigonometrical station at the second peak.
 I thought I missed it but I did a bit more research and watched a few more youtube videos, there doesn’t seem to be a trig station at all!

 But there is a rock with words inscribed on it that says “Sam Chi Heung Middle Peak” in Chinese.
-This is the first of many stones with inscriptions on the Tsing Yi hike.
+This is the first of many stones with inscriptions along the trail.

 From the middle peak, you can also see views of Tsing Yi West.
 And in the distance, you can see the east and south sides of Lantau Island.